Exercise is a key component to maintaining a healthy body.

 - Feel less stressed

 - Feel more ready to learn in school

 - Maintain a healthy weight

 Running, hopping, skipping, jumping rope, swimming, dancing, and bicycling in bouts of at least 10 minutes or more.

-having muscles do more than they usually do.
-Playing with equipment during sports, sit-ups or it can be structured like lifting weights (adolescents usually don’t need structured since they do unstructured activities with resistance to their own body movement).
+Having muscles do more than they usually do.
+Playing with equipment during sports, doing sit-ups, or can be structured, like lifting weights (adolescents usually don’t need structured since they do unstructured activities with resistance to their own body movement).

 Activities that promote bone growth are similar to being aerobic and muscle strengthening.
 The activities usually have an impact with the ground, like basketball or jumping.